 - Max speaker volume: unknown

 The Samsung Galaxy Fold supports the usual list of audio and video file types, including Hi-Fi audio files such as FLAC, and higher quality video file types such as MKV.
+It supports ultra high quality audio, including the ability to convert low-quality sound to ultra high quality using a UHQ Upscaler feature in Settings.

 - Audio: MP3, M4A, 3GA, AAC, OGG, OGA, WAV, WMA, AMR, AWB, FLAC, MID, MIDI, XMF, MXMF, IMY, RTTTL, RTX, OTA, APE, DSF, DFF